 PASSPORT SERIES NIGHT PHOTOGRAPHY WORKSHOP

 This workshop in offered in partnership with the Desert Institute.

 Joshua Tree National Park encompasses sections of two different deserts—the Mojave and the Colorado—both full of opportunities for remarkable images.

 images © Lance Keimig

 This is a 6-day and 5-night workshop.
-Your adventure begins at 10 a.m. on April 30 and ends about 4 p.m. on May 5.
+The adventure began at 10 a.m. on April 30 and ended about 4 p.m. on May 5.

-Note: Deposit of $400 required to reserve your spot at the workshop.
-Balance of $1,350 due on March 1, 2017.
-Or, you may choose the "Pay in full" ticket if you desire to pay all at once.
+Note: Deposit of $400 was required to reserve your spot at the workshop.
+Balance of $1,350 was due on March 1, 2017.
+Or, you may have chosen the "Pay in full" ticket to pay all at once.

-This workshop is sold out.
+This workshop was sold out.
 Really interested?
-We have added a SECOND Joshua Tree workshop!
-Or if you really want to go this week, please sign up for the waitlist.
+We added a SECOND Joshua Tree workshop.

 As with all National Parks at Night photo workshops, we will teach at this location only once.
 If you have a dream of making epic long exposures at night in this park, we hope you will join us.